 Typically, an online application form will ask you for some key information about yourself and your spending habits.
 It is important to be as honest as possible to ensure you do not make a mistake or provide incorrect information.
 If you do, it might impact your chances of success.

 It will normally take anywhere from 3-5 minutes to complete an online form and a decision should be returned in less than 3 minutes.

 At CashLady, when we process your application we show it to our panel of lenders.
 We then match you with the loan provider most likely to fund your application.

 We are very strict with the lenders that we work with.
 We only work with those that follow responsible lending guidelines.
 All our lenders are authorised and regulated by the Financial Conduct Authority (FCA) and have a commitment to treating customers fairly.

 How soon do I have to pay a small loan back?

 A small loan will have to be paid back according to the repayment schedule detailed in your loan agreement.
 A small loan is just like any other type of credit agreement.
-The good news is that you can almost always make early or additional payments to repay your loan early.
+The good news is that you can almost always make early or additional payments to repay your loan early (although be sure to check with your finance provider for any additional charges this may incur).
 Doing this will mean you get to pay your loan back early and demonstrate your credit-worthiness to any future credit providers you may deal with.
 Check the terms and conditions received from your lender to understand their specific policies.